-In this video, I wanted to go through a great little tweak that you can do to the push up in order to target the rotator cuff better.
+In this video, I wanted to go through a great little tweak that you can do to the push-up to target the rotator cuff better.

 A Push Up Tweak to Rehab the Rotator Cuff